 “In the end we remember not the words of our enemies, but the silence of our friends.” –Dr. Martin Luther King Jr.

-Two months ago an anti-government uprising began throughout the Ukraine.
+Two months ago an anti-government uprising began throughout Ukraine.
 The unrest has brought thousands into the streets.
-Amidst the burned buses, tear gas, and barricades, a large number of Orthodox priest have assembled, not to protest but to pray.
+Amidst the burned buses, tear gas, and barricades, a large number of Orthodox priests have assembled, not to protest but to pray.
 Earlier this month, Ukraine’s government threatened to ban prayer services at the protest but that did not stop the priests from showing up with their robes, crosses, and holy books.

 One priest spoke about the proposed ban as being “illegal and immoral”, “Nobody can forbid people to pray.”

-I have learned all my life and believe with all my heart that prayer is essential to Christian identity.
+I have learned all my life and believe with all my heart that prayer is essential to a Christian identity.
 The church must pray.
-In my faith tradition we believe that there is power in prayer.
+In my faith tradition, we believe that there is power in prayer.
 We anoint and pray for the sick because we are confident that God has the ability to heal.
 We pray for the poor and those in need because we identify God as a provider.
 The Church must pray.

 But The Church must also speak.

 The church is not only obligated to pray for the sick but also to advocate for access to better healthcare and affordable medicine.
 The church is not only obligated to pray for the poor but to seek redress from broken systems that suborn poverty.
 We must speak for a reasonable living wage.
 We must speak against exploitation and oppression.
 We must offer both bread and reproach, prayer and action.